AdaCore/spark2014/docs/lrm/source/statements.rst

    Dynamic Semantics

-9. Other than the above legality rules, pragma Loop_Invariant is equivalent to pragma ``Assert``.
+10. Other than the above legality rules, pragma Loop_Invariant is equivalent to pragma ``Assert``.
 Pragma Loop_Invariant is an assertion (as defined in Ada RM 11.4.2(1.1/3)) and is governed by the Loop_Invariant assertion aspect [and may be used in an Assertion_Policy pragma].

-10. The elaboration of a Checked Loop_Variant pragma begins by evaluating the ``expressions`` in textual order.
+11. The elaboration of a Checked Loop_Variant pragma containing ``numeric_loop_variant_items`` begins by evaluating the ``expressions`` in textual order.
 For every expression whose type is a subtype of ``Ada.Numerics.Big_Numbers.Big_Integers.Big_Integer``, a check is performed that it is non-negative.